roytang/blog/content/posts/2003/11/revolutions.md

 * * *

 I feel like quitting Warcraft III for a while &#8212; maybe a couple of weeks.
-I&#8217;m not really getting any better at it, and I&#8217;m a bit bored with it now.
+I&'m not really getting any better at it, and I&'m a bit bored with it now.
 Maybe the patch will help things.
-Or maybe I&#8217;m just being moddy again.
-I really want to play more games, but there&#8217;s never enought ime.
+Or maybe I&'m just being moddy again.
+I really want to play more games, but there&'s never enought ime.

 * * *